The Golden Skybridge: 10 Things to Know

 Attractions at the Golden Skybridge

-There’s also a Treetop village play park for young kids, two large suspension bridges, as well as the Canyon Edge Challenge Course for families.
-For those that want to fly high over the canyon, there is a thrilling zipline experience, mountains coaster, and a canyon swing.
+There’s also a Treetop Village play park for young kids, two large suspension bridges, and the Canyon Edge Challenge Course for families.
+For those who want to fly high over the canyon, there is a thrilling zipline experience, a mountain coaster, and a canyon swing.
 Let’s break down all the attractions individually!

 Face Your Fears on the Golden Suspension Bridge